Laserbolt/Bluej-Themes/README.md

 5. Go to C:\Program Files\BlueJ\lib\stylesheets, and select Paste.
 6. Choose to Replace the existing files with the same names in this folder, and click on Continue if required.
 7. Close BlueJ if open and start BlueJ again.
 The editor and terminal windows should have the new theme.
-8. If you need to switch back to the default light theme of BlueJ, you can follow the above procedure and select bluej-default-theme in step-3, or, you can make a copy of the original stylesheets folder before installing the new theme
+8. If you need to switch back to the default light theme of BlueJ, you can follow the above procedure and select Original StyleSheets in step-3, or, you can make a copy of the original stylesheets folder before installing the new theme

 ## ScreenShots
 ![Default Theme Screenshot](https://github.com/Laserbolt/Bluej-Dark-Theme/assets/160458697/5a471ed5-88c6-4459-9d69-ec891f2be617)![Dark Theme Screenshot](https://github.com/Laserbolt/Bluej-Dark-Theme/assets/160458697/279d7721-481a-4beb-b7bb-8d3236c5db72)